rktsani/spring-petclinic-dso/README.md

 ### Building and running this project using Github Actions + Docker + JFrog Artifactory

+- Create a remote and virtual repository on JFrog to point to official Maven Central repository
-- Configure pom.xml repositories section to use only Maven Central for resolving and downloading the dependencies (https://repo.maven.apache.org/maven2/)
+- Configure Maven settings.xml repositories section to use the repository configured in previous step.
 - Configure Git Actions workflow with the following steps
   - We use ubuntu-latest with Java 17 running on it for this build
-  - First checkout the source code from the repo
+  - Checkout the source code from the repo
   - Setup the JDK environment
+  - Write maven settings file to disk.
   - Next, build the jar file and run tests using `./mvnw -B clean verify` command
   - Setup QEMU and buildx as we need these packages to make our docker container multi-platform compatible (ARM64 and AMD64)
   - Next setup JFrog CLI and configure it to use the correct platform url and access-key (stored in Github settings)